Co-Authored By:

 technology and computing desktop publishingWhat is offset in Marks and Bleed in InDesign?

-Similarly, it is asked, how do you show bleed marks in InDesign?
+Also question is, how do you show bleed marks in InDesign?

 In Adobe InDesign, it's easy to addbleedto a project.
 In the new document dialog box, simplyenter a valuefor the bleed of the file in the Bleedand Slugsection of the dialog box.
 Or if the file is alreadycreated, youcan choose File > Document Setup and enter thebleedvalue there.

-In this manner, what does offset mean in InDesign?
+Herein, what does offset mean in InDesign?

 Offset.
 Specifies how far from the edge ofthepage (not the bleed) InDesign will draw printer's marks.Bydefault, InDesign draws printer's marks 6 points fromtheedge of the page.
 To avoid drawing printer's marks on a bleed,besure to enter an Offset value greater than theBleedvalue.